 Despite the severe erosion, RJD supremo Laloo Prasad Yadav was saved from the kind of drubbing that Digvijay Singh in Madhya Pradesh and N Chandrababu Naidu in Andhra Pradesh received not so long ago.

 Paswan knows as well as anyone that the deadlock can be solved if he takes a decision either way.
-The Congress, which has not managed to retain even the dozen seats it had in the outgoing Assembly, has already declared that it would work for the formation of a ‘‘secular’’ government in both Bihar and Jharkhand.
+The Congress, which has not managed to retain even the dozen seats it had in the outgoing Assembly, has already declared that it would work for the formation of a 8216;8216;secular8217;8217; government in both Bihar and Jharkhand.

 Congress president Sonia Gandhi met senior party leaders for an hour this evening to take stock.
 AICC general secretary Ambika Soni said that Laloo Prasad and Paswan were expected to meet Sonia after their arrival here tomorrow.

-Once Paswan agrees in principle to the formation of a ‘‘secular’’ government, the ‘‘give and take’’ formula can be worked out, say Congress leaders.
+Once Paswan agrees in principle to the formation of a 8216;8216;secular8217;8217; government, the 8216;8216;give and take8217;8217; formula can be worked out, say Congress leaders.

 By making the first move, Laloo made it clear that unlike Rajiv Gandhi in 1989 who preferred to opt out of the race despite Congress emerging as the single largest party, he was not going to walk away from a fight.

 But there is a distinct change of mood now.
-With the JD(U)-BJP emerging as the single largest combine, party leaders are unwilling to give up the game without a fight.
+With the JDU-BJP emerging as the single largest combine, party leaders are unwilling to give up the game without a fight.

-‘‘We are waiting for the situation to crystallise,’’ said Jaitley.
-Asked for a timeframe, Sharad Yadav said, ‘‘It could happen in one hour or it could take several days.’’
-Given the messy nature of the verdict—UPA partners at the Centre are at loggerheads in the state and the ‘‘anti-RJD’’ mandate jostles with ‘‘secular’’ concerns for primacy—several days seems more likely.
+8216;8216;We are waiting for the situation to crystallise,8217;8217; said Jaitley.
+Asked for a timeframe, Sharad Yadav said, 8216;8216;It could happen in one hour or it could take several days.8217;8217; Given the messy nature of the verdict8212;UPA partners at the Centre are at loggerheads in the state and the 8216;8216;anti-RJD8217;8217; mandate jostles with 8216;8216;secular8217;8217; concerns for primacy8212;several days seems more likely.

 Story continues below this ad